PetrasCyberExpert/PetrasCyberExpert/README.md

 RuleBasedAI_Experiments
-       Overview
-This repository explores rule-based systems and their role in the rise of Artificial Intelligence (AI).
-It includes experiments on basic and advanced algorithms, dataset handling, performance evaluation, and visualization of results.
-Aimed at researchers and enthusiasts, this project demonstrates the potential of rule-based AI in solving complex problems.
+🚀 Exploring Rule-Based Systems in Artificial Intelligence This repository delves into the fascinating world of rule-based systems and their pivotal role in the rise of Artificial Intelligence (AI).
+Through carefully designed experiments, we showcase how rule-based algorithms can tackle complex problems, offering insights into their strengths and applications.
 📂 Project Structure

 RuleBasedAI_Experiments
-1- code
+1- code:
-  algorithm1.py          # Basic rule-based of  the rise of Artificial Intelligence algorithm algorithm2.py          # Advanced the rise of Artificial Intelligence algorithm evaluate.py            # Evaluation script to compare algorithm performance __init__.py            # (Optional) for package initialization 2- data the rise of Artificial Intelligence_data.csv     # Sample the rise of Artificial Intelligence dataset 3-results metrics.txt            # File to save evaluation metrics (accuracy, precision, recall) visualizations      # Folder for charts or plots
+  algorithm1.py          # Basic rule-based of  the rise of Artificial Intelligence algorithm algorithm2.py          # Advanced the rise of Artificial Intelligence algorithm evaluate.py            # Evaluation script to compare algorithm performance __init__.py            # (Optional) for package initialization 2- data: the rise of Artificial Intelligence_data.csv     # Sample the rise of Artificial Intelligence dataset
+3-results:
+ metrics.txt            # File to save evaluation metrics (accuracy, precision, recall) visualizations      # Folder for charts or plots
-4- docs
+4- docs:
 reference_papers      # Reference materials related to rule-based the rise of Artificial Intelligence uleBasedAI_Experiments_Paper.docx  # Final scientific paper README.md                  # Instructions for setup and usage